 - Phone numbers, email addresses and location information for dialysis centers you plan to visit

 - Dialysis treatment and kidney care instructions

 Sometimes you can plan everything perfectly and still get thrown a curveball.
 Talk to your doctor about what to do in case something unexpected happens while you’re away from home—and let your travel companions know how to help.
 If you run into challenges, call your doctor or social worker for guidance.
-You can also call Fresenius Kidney Care Patient Travel Services at 1-866-434-2597, Option 2, Monday through Friday, from 8am to 6pm.
+You can also call the Fresenius Kidney Care Patient Travel Services team at 1-866-434-2597 (option 2), Monday – Friday.